ekohe/wulin_master/README.md

 `:visible`

 Default is `true`.
-If set, `false` the column will be invisible initially (can make it visible from column picker).
+If set `false`, the column will be invisible initially (can make it visible from column picker).

 `:editable`

 Default is `true`.
-If set, `false` the grid cell of this column can not be edited.
+If set, `false`, the grid cell of this column can not be edited.

 `:sortable`

 Default is `true`.
-If set, `false` this column can not be sorted.
+If set `false`, this column can not be sorted.

 `:formable`

-Show the column in `create` and `update` form or not.
-You can set it to true or false, either pass an array like `[:new, :edit]` or one of them.
+To show the column in the `create` and `update` form or not.
+You can either set it to true or false, or pass an array `[:new, :edit]` for one or both of them.

 ```ruby
 class PostGrid < WulinMaster::Grid